Sookeyy-12/NeuralNitro-AI/devLog.md

 ### 2023-10-31
 - Trained the AI multiple times trying to get a good inference model. (kinda failed so far)
+- Added Final Circuit as a new Scene.

 ### 2023-10-29
 - Fixed a problem with the reward structure script.